5cover/portfolio/doc/scratch.md

 ### Limiter le nombre de tags dans le cartes

 Quand il y en a trop, ça prend trop de place, ça va sur plusieurs lignes

-## Definition tooltip redesign

-Current problem: its hard to access the tooltip content with the mouse, because it disappears quickly when you leave the trigger.

-Possible solutions:

-### Give time before the tooltip disappears

-Why not but it will feel sluggish when you **don't** want the tooltip.

-### No more tooltip, use an expander instead

-You click on it to expand it over the content.

-No more hover

-This solves also the responsivity problem causes by hover interactions.

-So how does it work?
-Because i still want to show the link as clickable directly, without going through the preview.

-Well, we could show a small arrow on the right of the link.
-That's the one you'll click on the access the preview.
-But it may be quite small.

-### What wikipedia does

-They:

-- Show the tooltip right below the trigger.
-The mouse can easily move to it without making the tooltip go away
-- The tooltip is aligned with the current cursor position.
-It seems to be independent of the DOM and positioned absolutely in JS.
-I should do that too
-- The whole tooltip is also a link
-- The tooltip does not contain links or other content.
-It only contains text and images.